maddigits/maddigits.github.com/_posts/2012-07-31-updating-arch-linux-from-a-core-install.md

 ---
 layout: post
 title: "Updating Arch Linux from a Core Install"
-description: "easy, if you know how to do it..."
-category: linux
-tags: [archlinux]
 ---
-{% include JB/setup %}

 Recently I tried to made a fresh archlinux installation, with my old iso (don't remember exactly what version is)...
 Yo, first, I instaled it with the local mirror only, without any update.
 The installation was ok, I rebooted, then try to update, using the arch linux home help about the */lib turn into a symlink to /usr/lib*. **Sweet** mistake.
 That crap just dont work.

 In last times, we have a lot of big arch linux changes: